Getting Started

 // pattern: './path/to/locales1/*.{json,json5,yaml,yml}',

-// localeKey: 'file' // or 'key'
+// localeKey: 'file'

 // },